DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-PLANNING.md

 	- [ ] Windows
 		- Are there several ways of doing it?
 		- If so, is there a clear leader for best way, or easiest for beginners?
-		- Does the process vary based on which specific version you're on?
+		- Does the process vary based on which specific version of Windows you're on?
 	- [ ] Linux
 		- Is the hardware interface always the same, no matter the distro?
 		- Any traps or workarounds for weird setups?